It’s a beautiful time to take a Bastrop Texas glamping adventure.

-We were excited to hit the lake the next day and try out the kayaks.
+We were excited to hit the lake and try out the kayaks the next day.
 The Reserve provides kayaks for anyone who stays in the yurts, but you can also rent them at Lake Bastrop.
 The owners of the Reserve were great.
 They loaded the kayaks, hauled them to the lake, and unloaded them.

 We headed out on our kayak ride and were very thankful for the tip from the owners of the Reserve.
 He told us not to go into the middle of the lake because the current was powerful, but did we learn how strong the hard way.

 Where To Eat In Bastrop, Texas

-Restaurant options in Bastrop start with southern charm at every place, and with plenty to satisfy all.
+Restaurant options in Bastrop start with southern charm at every place and plenty to satisfy all.
 You’ll find everything from hamburgers to a big plate of steak and potatoes.

 The Old Town Restaurant And Bar

 I asked the locals where they recommended we eat.
 They highly recommended we head to the Old Town Restaurant & Bar.

 After our strenuous kayak ride, we were ready for a yummy lunch.
 Once again, we asked the locals where we should go.
 They suggested the Roadhouse Bastrop, which is located just outside of town.
 The food was terrific.
-I got the chicken plate, which was the best chicken I have ever had.
-They soak the chicken in brine for 24-48 hours, then grill it and smother it with cheese, sauce, and avocado.
+I got the chicken plate, the best chicken I have ever had.
+They soak the chicken in brine for 24-48 hours, grill it and smother it with cheese, sauce, and avocado.
 Seriously, best chicken ever!

 Neighbor’s Kitchen And Yard

 We grabbed an amazing gluten-free pizza and excellent cocktails at Neighbor’s Kitchen & Yard.
-The vibe here is fantastic, and we loved the outdoor seating and live music.
+The vibe here is fantastic; we loved the outdoor seating and live music.

 602 Brewing Company

 The weather started getting cooler, so we headed back into town to check out some beer tastings.
 The 602 Brewing Company was open, so we each did a beer flight.
-They had a large selection of brews, and my favorite was the 602 Griswold Winter Warmer 2022.
+They had a large selection of brews; my favorite was the 602 Griswold Winter Warmer 2022.
 It tasted like fall in a glass, with flavors of caramel, nutmeg, and cinnamon; this was perfect for the cold day.
 They also serve fresh food.